1758-03-13 - Skirmish of Snow Shoes

-At 1:15 p.m., Sieur La Durantaye from the Compagnies Franche de la Marine immediately set out at the head of a body of 96 Canadian Iroquois and Nipissing warriors and a few Milices Canadiennes to meet the approaching enemy.
+At 1:15 p.m., Sieur La Durantaye from the Compagnies Franche de la Marine immediately rushed out at the head of a body of 96 Canadian Iroquois and Nipissing warriors and a few Milices Canadiennes to meet the approaching enemy, moving down Trout Creek.

-At 1:30 p.m., another detachment of 205 men under the command of Jean-Baptiste Levreault de Langis de Montégron (aka Langis) left Fort Carillon and followed La Durantaye.
-It consisted of soldiers of the Compagnies Franche de la Marine and La Reine Infanterie along with some Milices Canadiennes and Native American warriors.
+At 1:30 p.m., another detachment of 205 men under the command of Jean-Baptiste Levreault de Langis de Montégron left Fort Carillon and followed La Durantaye.
+It consisted of soldiers of the Compagnies Franche de la Marine and La Reine Infanterie along with some Milices Canadiennes, Canadian Iroquois and Nipissing.
 They took their way up the valley of Trout Brook, a mountain gorge that opens from the west upon the valley of Fort Carillon, and the Montagne Pelée.

 Towards 3:00 p.m., Rogers reached a point nearly west of the mountain that bears his name (present-day Rogers Rock).
-The rough and rocky ground was buried more than 1 meter in snow, and all around stood the grey trunks of the forest.
+The rough and rocky ground was buried more than one meter in snow, and all around stood the grey trunks of the forest.
 Close on the right was a steep hill, and at a little distance on the left was the brook, lost under ice and snow.
 A scout from the front told Rogers that a party of Native Americans was approaching along the bed of the frozen stream, on which he ordered his men to halt, face to that side, and advance cautiously.
 La Durantaye's Native Americans, forming the French vanguard, soon appeared and received a fire that killed three of them and drove back the rest in confusion on their main body.